cryptooman/keywords-extract-en/README.md

 cat <text-file> | ./keywords_extract_en [--help] [--keywords-limit 20] [--html-entity-decode]

-    --keywords-limit        - Limit of keywords to extract.
+    --keywords-limit <int>  - Limit of keywords to extract.
 Sorted by frequency desc.
+                              "-1" to extract all keywords.
                               Default is 20.

     --html-entity-decode    - Unescape html entities in input text.